 Sealants are very easy to apply and require no anesthesia.
 It takes one dental visit.
 The tooth is first cleaned and conditioned.
 The sealant is then flowed into the grooves of the teeth and hardened with a special light.
 Your child will be able to eat right after the appointment.

 As long as the sealant remains intact, the tooth surface will be protected from decay.
 Sealants hold up well under the force of normal chewing and usually last several years before a reapplication is needed.
-During your regular, your dentist and/or hygienist will check the condition of the sealants and reapply them as necessary.
+During your regular cleaning, your dentist and/or hygienist will check the condition of the sealants and reapply them as necessary.

 The likelihood of developing decay begins early in life, so children and teenagers are obvious candidates.
 But adults benefit from sealants, as well.